-Current data tell us that about 1 in 8 women in the U.S. will develop invasive breast cancer over the course of her lifetime.
-With education, regular testing, and a personalized approach to caring for women at every stage, our experienced team of breast surgeons, radiologists, pathologists, medical oncologists, plastic surgeons and radiation oncologists are committed to helping our patients prevent and fight breast cancer.
+Current data tell us that about one in eight women in the U.S. will develop invasive breast cancer over the course of her lifetime.
+With education, regular testing and a personalized approach to caring for women at every stage, our experienced team of breast surgeons, radiologists, pathologists, medical oncologists, plastic surgeons and radiation oncologists are committed to helping our patients prevent and fight breast cancer.

 Breast cancer begins with the abnormal growth of breast cells.
 These cells divide more rapidly than healthy cells and continue to accumulate, forming a lump or mass.
 Cells may spread (metastasize) through your breast to your lymph nodes or to other parts of your body.
 While most cases occur in women, it can also occur in men.

 Cancer can begin in different areas of the breast — the ducts, the lobules (milk-producing glands), or in some cases, the tissue in between.
 When identifying the specific type of breast cancer, the pathologist will also check if the cancer has spread into the surrounding tissues.
 The extent of how cancer spreads is described in two ways:

 - In situ: cancers have not spread beyond the milk ducts.

 - Invasive or infiltrating: cancers have spread into the surrounding breast tissue.

 Description: These cancers start in the cells lining the milk ducts and make up the majority of breast cancers.
 This cancer is located only in the duct.

 Symptoms: DCIS doesn’t cause any signs or symptoms in most cases.
 However, some signs may include a breast lump or bloody nipple discharge.